Mercateo/ddd-applied/README.md

-# ddd-applied
+# ddd-applied-demo

-eventsourced DDD example implementation
+Eventsourced DDD example implementation using Spring Boot 2 and Kotlin.